-In this post, we’ll break it down and tell you just what you need to launch your first ad campaign.
-Let’s start with the basics first.
+In this post, we break it down and show you exactly what you need to launch your first ad campaign.
+Let's start with the basics.

 What Is Social Media Advertising?

-Once your ad is live, it gets people clicking, commenting, or engaging with the post.
-You learn what works and fix what doesn’t.
-It’s a way to spend money that can actually help you make money on social media.
+Once your ad is live, it gets people clicking, commenting, or engaging, and you learn what works and fix what doesn't.
+It is a way to spend money that can actually help you make money on social media.

 Paid Ads vs Organic Social Media